State Duration and Interval Modeling in Hidden Semi-Markov Model for Sequential Data Analysis: Introduction

-The primary contributions of our work are two-fold: (a) we advocate that the support of both ``\Mod{state} duration" and ``\Mod{state} interval" is of great significance to represent practical sequential data based on \Mod{the} \Mod{studies} about the feature and structure of sequential data, then \Mod{we} extract requirements for its modeling.
-Next, (b) we propose two new sequential models by extending hidden semi-Markov model (HSMM) \cite{Yu2010} to support both \Mod{state} \Mod{duration and interval} \Mod{of events} efficiently. \Mod{More concretely,} regarding (a), we especially address the generalization of \Mod{model} requirements \Mod{for sequential data}, and emphasize the importance of handling events order, continuous time length, i.e., \Mod{state} duration of an event, and discontinuous time length, i.e., \Mod{state} interval between two events.
-To \Mod{the best of} our knowledge, this is the first generalization of the model requirements for sequential data. \Mod{Herein}, we define the continuous duration \Mod{time of a state} as \Mod{state} duration, and define the discontinuous interval with no observation as \Mod{state} interval, respectively because an event is treated as a state in HMM.
-Then, with respect to (b), after assessment of the extended HMM \Mod{models} in the literature against \Mod{those} requirements, we show that all the existing models \Mod{do not} treat both \Mod{state} duration and \Mod{state} interval simultaneously.
-Nevertheless, we also show that HSMM, one of the extended HMM \Mod{models}, \Mod{handles state} duration, and is an appropriate baseline to be extended to meet all the demands.
-Subsequently, in the present paper, we propose two extended model\Mod{s} \Mod{by extending} HSMM that accommodates \Mod{not only} \Mod{state} duration \Mod{but also} \Mod{state} interval.
+The primary contributions of our work are two-fold: (a) we advocate that the support of both ``state duration" and ``state interval" is of great {importance} to represent practical sequential data based on studies about the feature{s} and structure{s} of sequential data{.
+T}hen we extract requirements for its modeling.
+Next, (b) we propose two sequential models by extending hidden semi-Markov model (HSMM) \cite{Yu2010} to support both {the} state duration and {the} interval of events efficiently.
+More concretely, regarding (a), we especially address the generalization of model requirements for sequential data, and emphasize the importance of handling {the} event order, continuous time length, i.e., state duration of an event, and discontinuous time length, i.e., state interval between two events. {This report} is the first {of the relevant literature describing} generalization of the model requirements for sequential data.
+Herein, we define the continuous duration time of a state as {the} state duration, and define the discontinuous interval with no observation as {the} state interval because an event is treated as a state in HMM.
+Then, with respect to (b), after assessment of the extended HMM models in the literature against those requirements, we show that {none of} the existing models {treats} both {the} state duration and {the} state interval simultaneously.
+Nevertheless, we also show that HSMM, {an} extended HMM model, handles state duration, and {that it} is an appropriate baseline to be extended to meet all demands.
+Subsequently, {this report proposes} two extended models by extending HSMM that accommodates not only {the} state duration but also {the} state interval.